thisloke/ng2-fittext/README.md

 ### Development

 Want to contribute?
 Great!
-Simply, clone the repository and start to improve the code.
+Simply, clone the repository!

+I created this library because I always spended too much time for solve this problem and because i didn't find nothing on the web (13/03/2017) that do this without jquery and easily integrable in angular2.
+For sure is not a good implementation, maybe is not the best way to do it, but, it do the job.

 ### Todos